Wieambilla shootings: Declared an act of terrorism

 In February 2023, Queensland Police Deputy Police Commissioner Tracy Linford released details of the police's assessment of the perpetrators’ motivation.
 Linford said that "We [Queensland Police] don't believe this attack was random or spontaneous" and that "There is absolutely no evidence at this time that there is anyone else in Australia that participated or assisted in this attack."
 Linford further stated that the Trains were religious extremists who subscribed to "a broad Christian fundamentalist belief system known as premillennialism", and that the assessment had concluded that they "executed a religiously motivated terrorist attack."
+According to Guardian Australia, this would make the incident "Australia’s first fundamentalist Christian terrorist attack".

+The coronial inquest into the shootings concluded that the shootings did not meet the definition of a terrorist act under the Commonwealth Criminal Code.

 US citizen charged with inciting the Trains online

-In December 2023, U.S. citizen Donald Day Jr. reported as being a conspiracy theorist, was arrested in the U.S. state of Arizona in connection with the shootings.
+In December 2023, U.S. citizen Donald Day Jr., reported as being a conspiracy theorist, was arrested in the U.S. state of Arizona in connection with the shootings.
 Between May 2021 and December 2022, Day is alleged to have sent the Trains "Christian end-of-days" ideological messages.
 On the day of the shooting, Day is alleged to have commented on the video the Trains posted online shortly after it was posted and before the Trains were killed by police.
-In January 2024, prosecutors added further charges, accusing Day of illegal possession of a firearm and threatening FBI agents at the time of his arrest.
+In January 2024, American prosecutors added further charges, accusing Day of illegal possession of a firearm by a convicted felon and threatening FBI agents at the time of his arrest.
+Day later reached a deal with prosecutors in September 2025, agreeing to plead guilty to possessing firearms while a felon in return for the other charges being dropped.
+He was sentenced to three years in prison in February 2026.